tydev-new/BananaPeel/UI_DESIGN.md

 ### 5.1.
 Generate New Image (First Time User)
 1. User types a prompt.
 2. User clicks "Generate Image".
+3. The API call fails due to a missing key.
+4. The `ErrorModal` appears, showing "API key not found...".
+5. User clicks "Update API Key".
-3. The app detects no API key and automatically opens the `SettingsModal`.
+6. The `ErrorModal` closes, and the `SettingsModal` opens.
-4. User enters their key and clicks "Save".
+7. User enters their key and clicks "Save".
-5. The modal closes, and the API call proceeds.
+8. The `SettingsModal` closes, and the user can now successfully generate an image.
-6. The app shows a loading state.
-7. On success, the new image appears, and the app enters the "Editing" state.

 ### 5.2.
 Start New Image from Edit State
 1. User clicks "New Image".